top of page

 Take us to the water and we will be happy!
 Some of our favourite days in life have been spent exploring fishing villages, hidden coves and beaches and listening to the waves lap against the shore.
 There are many coastal villages, coastlines and seascapes that we love exploring, and we also have many favourite places to eat fish and chips, have afternoon tea and enjoy great pub grub, so we decided to combine them into a wonderful coastal adventure!
 There are so many amazing places to see and visit in Ireland, but we wanted this tour to be all the water.
 The Irish Sea, the Celtic Sea, the Wild Atlantic and all of the smaller bodies of water to include Loughs, Rivers, Bays, Springs and Inlets.
 Yes, take us to the water, let us play in the sea and we will be happy!

-Highlights include: Greystones, Mount Usher Gardens, Killruddery House, Enniscorthy Castle, Brittas Bay, Selskar Abbey, Kilmore Quay, Hook Lighthouse, Duncannon Fort Viewpoint, Dunbrody Abbey, Waterford City, Waterford Crystal Factory, Kilfarrasy Beach, Bunmahon Viewpoint and Bunmahon Beach, Copper Coast, Cobh and Cobh Titanic Walking Tour, Queenstown Titanic Experience, Kinsale, and Kinsale Harbour, Charles Fort, The Meadery, Desmond Castle and Wine Museum, Drombeg Stone Circle, Bantry House and Bantry Bay, Uragh Stone Circle, Ring of Kerry, Dingle Peninsula, the Burren, Poulnabrone Dolmen, Caherconnell Fort, the Cliffs of Moher, Galway and Galway Bay, Sligo, Carrowmore Megalithic Cemetery, Knocknarea, Strokestown House and Famine Museum, Castleton House and More!
+Highlights include: Greystones, Enniscorthy Castle, Brittas Bay, Selskar Abbey, Kilmore Quay, Hook Lighthouse, Duncannon Fort Viewpoint, Dunbrody Abbey, Waterford City, Waterford Crystal Factory, Kilfarrasy Beach, Bunmahon Viewpoint and Bunmahon Beach, Copper Coast, Cobh and Cobh Titanic Walking Tour, Queenstown Titanic Experience, Kinsale, and Kinsale Harbour, Charles Fort, The Meadery, Desmond Castle and Wine Museum, Drombeg Stone Circle, Uragh Stone Circle, Ring of Kerry, Dingle Peninsula, the Burren, Poulnabrone Dolmen, Caherconnell Fort, the Cliffs of Moher, Galway and Galway Bay, Sligo, Carrowmore Megalithic Cemetery, Knocknarea, the Hill of Tara and More!

 Price includes a full Irish breakfast each morning and all meals as indicated in itinerary.
 16 nights in 4 or 5 Star Irish Tourist Board rated accommodations.
 We try to show you as many different kinds of accommodations as possible so you may stay in manor house, a farmhouse, an old coaching inn and a small hotel all on the same visit!
 Full Irish Breakfast each morning. all meals as listed in itinerary.
 Guided minibus tour with luggage handling.
 All sightseeing including any entrance fees.
 Tour guide for all venues.
 All taxes and service charges.